PavelDmitrenko/PDFTools/README.md

 # PDFTools
-C# Tools for analyzing and manipulating PDF files
+C# Tools based on iTextSharp library for analyzing and manipulating PDF files